The Medium (2021 film): Plot

 A documentary crew travels to the Isan region of Thailand to interview Nim, a medium who claims to be possessed by the spirit of Ba Yan, a local deity.
-She had been chosen to be Ba Yan's host after her sister, Noi, refused to accept the role and converted to Christianity.
+She was chosen to be Ba Yan's host after her sister, Noi, refused to accept the role and converted to Christianity.

-Nim attends the funeral of Noi's husband Wiroj, who had died of cancer, and reveals that misfortune had befallen the men in his family.
-Wiroj's father, a factory owner, had killed himself after being caught committing insurance fraud.
-Wiroj's son Mac had died in a traffic accident.
-Noi is left with her daughter Mink, and they live with Manit (Nim and Noi's brother) and his family.
+Nim attends the funeral of Noi's husband, Wiroj, who died of cancer, and reveals that misfortune has befallen the men in his family.
+Wiroj's father, a factory owner, killed himself after being caught committing insurance fraud.
+Wiroj's son, Mac, died in a traffic accident.
+Noi is left with her daughter, Mink, and they live with Manit (Nim and Noi's brother) and his family.

 Mink starts behaving strangely and exhibiting multiple personalities, including those of an attention-seeking child, an old man, a drunkard, and a prostitute.
 She also hears voices in her head, has nightmares, and experiences abdominal pain and vaginal bleeding.
 She is fired from her job after her boss discovers that she has been having sex with different men at her workplace.
-Nim initially believes that those are signs that Ba Yan has selected Mink to be the next host, but Noi refuses to give her consent to a ceremony to transfer Ba Yan's spirit from Nim to Mink.
+Nim initially believes that these are signs that Ba Yan has selected Mink to be the next host, but Noi refuses to give her consent for a ceremony to transfer Ba Yan's spirit from Nim to Mink.

-Nim later learns that Mink had committed incest with Mac, who had actually hanged himself, and thinks that Mac's ghost is haunting Mink.
-After Mink attempts suicide, Noi thinks Ba Yan is punishing her for her earlier refusal to be Ba Yan's new host by making her daughter suffer, so she arranges with another medium to conduct a ceremony to transfer Ba Yan's spirit to Mink.
-This was done without Nim's knowledge and approval.
-The ceremony fails; Mink becomes possessed by multiple spirits and she attacks her mother before running away.
-Meanwhile, on the way to Ba Yan's shrine, Nim sees that the deity's statue has been decapitated.
+Nim later learns that Mink had committed incest with Mac, who had actually hanged himself, and believes that Mac's ghost is haunting Mink.
+After Mink attempts suicide, Noi thinks Ba Yan is punishing her for her earlier refusal to become Ba Yan's host by making her daughter suffer, so she arranges for another medium to conduct a ceremony to transfer Ba Yan's spirit to Mink.
+This is done without Nim's knowledge or approval.
+The ceremony fails; Mink becomes possessed by multiple spirits and attacks her mother before running away.
+In desperation, Nim advises Noi to open her heart to Ba Yan and seek forgiveness.
+Noi agrees and follows Nim to Ba Yan's shrine to pray.

+A month later, Mink is found in a delirious state in the ruins of her grandfather's factory.
+Seeing Mink's condition, Nim visits Ba Yan's shrine once again, only to discover that the deity's statue has been decapitated.
+Nim confronts Mink and asks who they are, but Mink merely strips and taunts Nim, saying that Noi did everything she could to force Nim to become a shaman instead of her, including putting talismans in her shoes and making her wear her clothes.